 Full Sail is home to a variety of master’s degree programs.
 Offerings span many creative areas, like film production, game design, journalism, media design, and more.

-GPA requirements: Applicants to graduate programs at Full Sail must have earned a minimum cumulative GPA of 2.5 in their bachelor’s program.
+- Applicants must have earned a minimum cumulative GPA of 2.5 in their bachelor’s program.
 Applicants with lower GPAs need to submit a Letter of Intent, resume, and college transcripts to the program director for potential consideration.

 Founded in 1887, Benedictine University aspires to be a thought leader in Catholic higher education.
 As an inclusive academic community, the school is dedicated to teaching and learning to provide a transformative educational experience.